-Suffering from a cough or cold these days is terrifying, but a healthy diet can be a savior for you.
+Suffering from a cough or cold these days is terrifying, but a healthy diet can be a saviour for you.
 Healthy foods can increase your immune system and keep you healthy.

 Read more about: Benefits of Immunity Booster Kadha or Herbal Tea

 Disclaimer: The information included at this site is for educational purposes only and is not intended to be a substitute for medical treatment by a healthcare professional.
 Because of unique individual needs, the reader should consult their physician to determine the appropriateness of the information for the reader’s situation.